issam-seghir/discord-clone/README.md

   <p align="center">

-  **Spectrum Store | A Robust E-commerce Platform Powered by Next.js, TypeScript, and Shadcn**

-  **That leverages the [Fake Store API](https://fakestoreapi.com), It features an Admin dashboard and JWT auth.**

- Designed with a focus on security, it implements best practices for routing and server actions.
+  **Discord Clone | A Full-Featured Real Time (Video , Audio , Chat) Application Powered by Next.js, Socket io , LiveKit** This project offers a robust and scalable solution for real-time communication, emulating the core functionalities of Discord with a modern tech stack.

     <br />
     <br />
-    <a href="https://discord-clone.vercel.app">View Demo</a>
+    <a href="https://discord-clone-production-e15b.up.railway.app/">View Demo</a>
     .
     <a href="https://github.com/issam-seghir/discord-clone/issues">Report Bug</a>
     .